What Is Macular Degeneration?

 There are two types of macular degeneration — dry AMD and wet AMD — and the team at Associated Eye Physicians offers state-of-the-art treatment.

 Dry AMD is the most common form of the disease, with about 80% of adults who have AMD experiencing this type.
-Your macula thins out with age, and you develop tiny clumps of protein on your retina. hile there is no cure for dry AMD, Dr. Bertolucci and the team help you take steps to minimize vision loss and slow the progression of the disease through lifestyle changes, such as eating a healthier diet and quitting smoking.
+Your macula thins out with age, and you develop tiny clumps of protein on your retina.
+While there is no cure for dry AMD, Dr. Bertolucci and the team help you take steps to minimize vision loss and slow the progression of the disease through lifestyle changes, such as eating a healthier diet and quitting smoking.

 For wet AMD, the team at Associated Eye Physicians offers intravitreal injections to prevent the growth of new blood vessels that leak blood and fluid into your eye — a major characteristic of wet AMD.